kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

 But my intention failed, because the "Sign-in view" also contained a HTML element that matches with the XPath expression `//input[@name='passwd']`.
 The Line#37 will immediately pass while the view is still on the "Sign-in" state.
 The Line#37 will fire `WebUI.click(password)` on the "Sign-in view".

-As I explained above, the `WebUI.click` keyword will drop into a loop while the view is on the "Sign-in".
+As I explained above, the `WebUI.click` keyword will fall into a loop while the view is on the "Sign-in view".
 Sooner or later the view will transition from the "Sign-in view" to the "Password view".
 On the "Password view", yes, there is an HTML element that matches with the XPath `//input[@name='passwd']`.
 However the HTML node is a newly created one.
 Therefore a StaleElementRefereceException will be thrown.

 ## Solutions